spanningt/theroutingloop/_posts/2023-04-13-netdevops.md

 ---
 layout: default
-title:  "Getting started with AWS CloudWAN - Live deployment from start to finish - Part 1"
+title:  "Introduction to NetDevSecOps"
-videoid: 1780284273
+videoid:
-date:   2023-03-30 10:30:00 -0800
+date:   2023-04-13 10:30:00 -0800
-abstract: "Join us in this live session where we’ll configure AWS CloudWAN from start to finish!"
+abstract: "In this session, come learn about the concept of NetDevSecOps and the key considerations that are required to be kept in mind when operating at scale.
+We will cover the architectural patterns, services and features, learnings that can be leveraged by you and an end-to-end demonstration of NetDevSecOps in practice"
-hosts: "Alexandra Huides, Matt Lehwess"
+hosts: "Sidhartha Chauhan"
-guests:
+guests: Shiva Vaidyanathan, Principal Cloud Architect "
 ---
 {{ page.date | date: "%-d %B %Y" }}